-Paul Theobald is the Dean, School of Education, at Buena Vista University, Storm Lake, Iowa.
+Paul Theobald is currently serving as a visiting professor of educational innovation for the University of Southern Indiana.
+Prior to accepting this position, her served as Dean of the School of Education at Buena Vista University in Storm Lake, Iowa.
 Prior to that, he held the positions of Interim Dean, School of Education, the Woods-Beals Endowed Chair in Urban and Rural Education, and Chair, Department of Social and Psychological Foundations at Buffalo State College in Buffalo, NY.
 He is an educational historian whose work frequently crosses disciplinary boundaries.

 John Henry lives in Hastings, Minnesota; he has been a Minnesotan for most of his life.
 He studied Philosophy and English Literature at Saint John’s University, Collegeville, MN, and attended two graduate schools but did not finish an advanced degree.
 Most of his adult life has been spent raising his six children and keeping house for his family, vocations which are ongoing.
 John has been writing for the Rural Lit RALLY initiative for some time now.
 Originally contributing to the blog discussions, his writing style and extensive knowledge base are impressive, so we invited him to write book reviews for us.
 When offered the challenge of writing the introduction to Unrestorable Habitats: Microsoft is My Neighbor Now, he graciously accepted.